hdShang/arxiv-daily/docs/cs-CL/2025-05-09/papers/250505946v2-full-parameter-continual-pretraining-of-gemma2-insights-into-fluency.md

 ---
 layout: default
-title: Full-Parameter Continual Pretraining of Gemma2: Insights into Fluency and Domain Knowledge
+title: "Full-Parameter Continual Pretraining of Gemma2: Insights into Fluency and Domain Knowledge"
 ---

 # Full-Parameter Continual Pretraining of Gemma2: Insights into Fluency and Domain Knowledge